marcomarino123/magnopy/docs/source/user-guide/index.rst

     cli/how-to-execute
     cli/magnopy-lswt

-To get your started with magnopy we prepared a number of guides.
-Every one of them shows how to achieve a particular goal using magnopy.
+The rest of the user guide describe how to use magnopy within python.

 .. toctree::
     :caption: How-to guides